tymothykiogora/IP-Web-Application/README.md

 Technologies Used
-{CSS and HTML have been used to create the site.}
+{CSS HTML and Javascript have been used to create the site.}